-A garden is a great place to teach kids valuable lessons while spending enjoyable time together.
-Gardening can be more entertaining than any video game.
-Kids get a kick out of playing in the dirt, planting seeds and watching them grow.
-There is no better way to get kids to eat veggies than to grow their own.
+A garden is a wonderful place to teach kids valuable lessons while spending enjoyable time together.
+Children love playing in the dirt, planting seeds and watching their plants grow.
+There is no better way to help children eat veggies than to grow their own.

 - Let them choose.
 While at a nursery or garden center, ask your children to pick out a few seeds or plants they want to grow.
-If they're involved from the very beginning, they're more likely to remain interested throughout the growing season.
+If they are involved from the very beginning, they are more likely to remain interested throughout the growing season.

 - Continue in the kitchen.
 Invite your children to help you make dinner by adding cut-up garden produce to a salad or soup, and let them snack on a few as you cook.
 Don't be surprised if they learn to love veggies.